Protein Pancakes Without Protein Powder (Gluten-Free)

 Step 2: Cook the Pancakes

-Heat a nonstick skillet over medium heat and lightly coat it with nonstick spray or coconut oil.
-Pour ¼ cup of batter onto the skillet for each pancake, spacing them apart to allow for easy flipping.
-Cook for 2 to 3 minutes until bubbles form on the surface and the edges look set.
-Flip the pancakes and cook for another 1 to 2 minutes until they turn golden brown and are cooked through.
-Repeat with the remaining batter, greasing the skillet as needed.
+Heat a nonstick skillet over medium heat and lightly grease it.
+Scoop about ¼ cup batter per pancake onto the skillet and let it spread naturally.
+Cook for 2 to 3 minutes, until bubbles form on the surface and the edges look set.
+Flip gently and cook for another 1 to 2 minutes, until the pancakes are lightly golden and cooked through.

 Bubbles starting to form on top of the pancake batter in the skillet.